Does the thought of answering questions at teaching interviews fill you with dread?

 - What is your biggest weakness?

 - How do you think your observed lesson went?

 - What value do you bring to the department?

-- What does an outstanding lesson look like?
+- Tell me what an outstanding lesson looks like?

 - What is more important: attainment, progress or achievement?